 - A leading global accounting firm in an SEC investigation of audit practices relating to a large public company.

-- Susquehanna in a suit alleging fraud by a Susquehanna fund in the $115 million sale of Plimus to Great Hill.
+- Susquehanna in a suit alleging fraud by a Susquehanna fund in the $115 million sale of Plimus to Great Hill, set for trial at the end of 2017.

 Previously, Mr. Kirsch led the defense of: